jessika8/weatherApp/README.md

 ## How can I make the project better?
-* Displayig the information for five day forecast (right now it just shows one day forecast, but it brings back five day data)
+* Displaying the information for five-day forecast (right now it just shows one day forecast, but it brings back five-day data)
 * Add another API to display more information about the weather